brick/money/README.md

 $money->dividedBy(8); // USD 0.1375
 ```

-Note that *you should not use `AutoContext` to represent an intermediate calculation result*.
-In particular, it cannot represent the result of all divisions, as some of them may lead to an infinite repeating decimal.
+Note that it is not advised to use `AutoContext` to represent an intermediate calculation result: in particular, it cannot represent the result of all divisions, as some of them may lead to an infinite repeating decimal.
 For these use cases, `RationalMoney` is what you need.
 Head on to the next section!

 ## Advanced calculations